jakeb2568-sys/flipper-security-framework/README.md

 - Reporting: standardized findings + mitigation format

 ### Not Included ###
-- Any exploitation instriuctions for unauthorized access
+- Any exploitation instructions for unauthorized access
 - Guidance or instructions for bypassing access control on real systems

 ## Repository Layout ##